agiliq/django-orm-cookbook/docs/index.rst

    order_by_annotated_field

-Object Creation, Updation and Deletion
+Creating, Updating and Deleting things
 ===============================================

 .. toctree::